Tuzi06/cloud-demo/readme.md

 ## Todos
 * Find a way to get the around the recapatcha things and ip block if setting are high enough.
 * Scrape more replys, something like reply of reply of reply?
+* Experience and test the realtionship between performance and better hardwares( a higher bendwidth and a higher tier mongodb servvice)